aalolexx/genetic_algo_metaheuristik_fu_berlin/readme.md

 ### Crossover Mechanism

 The crossover operation is responsible for combining two parent solutions to generate a new child solution.
-A random crossover point is selected, and the goal RPs (RP) from both parents are combined — the first segment
+A random crossover point is selected, and the rescue points (RPs) from both parents are combined - the first segment
 coming from parent 1 and the second from parent 2.

 Only the RP assignments are mixed; the rest of the route structure remains unchanged.
 This strategy ensures